Zram and zswap: which memory compression fits your homelab

 zramctl

 The DATA column shows uncompressed bytes stored; COMPR shows the compressed bytes in RAM.
-A ratio of DATA/COMPR below 1.5 on LZ4 suggests either the workload produces mostly incompressible data or the device is close to empty and the sample is not representative.
+A ratio of DATA/COMPR below 1.5 on LZ4 suggests either the workload produces mostly incompressible data or the device is too empty for the sample to mean much.

 For zswap, read the counters from the debugfs interface:

-If written_back_pages is zero and stored_pages is healthy, the configuration is doing exactly what it should: absorbing swap pressure in RAM and never touching disk.
+If written_back_pages is zero and stored_pages looks healthy, the setup is doing what it should: absorbing swap pressure in RAM and leaving the disk alone.